PocketNugget/TourAdvisor/README.md

 ---

-## What is TourAdvisor?
+## What is MayaVision?

-**TourAdvisor** is a specialized platform designed to bridge the gap between history and technology.
+**MayaVision** is a specialized platform designed to bridge the gap between history and technology.
 It allows users to explore Chichen Itza virtually through a distributed system that manages participants, guides, and avatars in real-time.
 The system features distinct interfaces for users and administrators, ensuring a seamless experience for booking tours and managing the virtual environment.

 ---